Introduction to Oahspe

 Christology of Oahspe

 Oahspe’s Christology is much like that of Islam.
-Its account of “Joshua” (Christ) suggests that the historical Jesus was indeed a high follower of “Jehovah” whose birth was hailed by high beings from the cosmos, and did many miracles, but that much of the biblical account of Jesus was largely manufactured by the early Christian Church.
+Its account of “Joshua” or Yeshua (Hebrew form of the Greek ‘Jesus’) suggests that the historical Jesus was indeed a high follower of “Jehovah” whose birth was hailed by high beings from the cosmos, and did many miracles, but that much of the biblical account of Jesus was largely manufactured by the early Christian Church.
 (And was based on earlier accounts of dispensational leaders like Moses & Zoroaster/Melchezidek).
 Like the Islamic belief, it teaches that Jesus was a powerful prophet and ‘a son of God‘ instead of ‘The Son of God‘.
 (Although as an exalted being he truly reached unity or at-one-ment with God, and thus became God) That Jesus was resurrected and taken the highest heavens of Jehovah but was stoned instead of crucified.
 (A part I don’t believe).
 An LDS reader would probably want to skip this section of the text altogether.
 I’ve come to my own conclusions about which parts might be true and which parts are distorted, but the reader will have to judge for themselves, and remember that the book doesn’t always claim to be telling the truth, but to be restoring the beliefs, stories and myths of ancient peoples.
 Its storyline of Islam & Gentile Christianity being high-jacked by lower Gods and wrongly used as instruments of war seems reasonable enough.

 As is typical of restorationist text supposedly originating from or passing through the lower heavens, my opinion is that the work is most biased and the least accurate in its accounts of more recent Western World events (founding of Christianity, Islam, America, etc), almost as if it came through a more Eastern World religious tradition (perhaps even a Chinese tradition).